 - General resources for context are available at the C4 Innovations SPARC Initiative page.

 The CoC regularly assesses needs across the region to identify emerging issues, evaluate progress toward goals, and set priorities for new resources and collective action.
 The most recent needs assessment summary is available for CoC members and partners to use in their planning.

 - 2021 DRAFT data summaries for CoC and FHPAP Neeeds Assessment

 - DRAFT Needs Data Summary Report.
 Report on overall needs and resources by county, including the overall number of households likely eligible for assistance based on funding requirements and the number served in a 12 month period.

 - Community Survey Results.
 Report on survey responses from community agency staff and people who experienced homelessess or received assistance to prevent it.

 - 2018 CoC and FHPAP Joint Needs Assessment Report

 Statewide Homeless Survey

 Every three years, Wilder Research conducts a statewide study to better understand the prevalence, causes, circumstances, and effects of homelessness.
 The study includes face-to-face interviews with people throughout the state who meet the federal definition of homelessness, as well as a count of people who were homeless on a single Thursday in late October.
-Like the Point in Time Count, the numbers reflect homeless people counted on the night of the study.
-The count should be considered a minimum, since many homeless people outside the shelter system are not found on the night of the study, especially people in rural areas and youth.
+Like the Point in Time Count, the numbers reflect people counted on the night of the study.
+Wilder Research also estimates total persons experiencing homelessness based on the one-night count interviews.

 - Housing Development